Effective Date: 02/19/2014

 After joining the pursuit, the secondary unit shall assume the responsibility for all radio transmissions from the primary unit.

-The Communications Section shall immediately notify the primary unit’s sergeant and watch lieutenant of the pursuit.
+The Communications Section shall immediately notify the primary unit’s supervisor and watch commander of the pursuit.

-If the pursuing unit’s sergeant is not available, Communications will notify another sergeant in the precinct of assignment.
+If the pursuing unit’s supervisor is not available, Communications will notify another supervisor in the precinct.

-8. Sergeants and Above Approve Pursuits Leaving the City and Assisting in Pursuits by Other Agencies
+8. Supervisors Approve Pursuits Leaving the City and Assisting in Pursuits by Other Agencies

-Officers must receive authorization from a sergeant or above to continue a pursuit outside the Seattle city limits.
+Officers must receive authorization from a supervisor to continue a pursuit outside the Seattle city limits.

 When an SPD pursuit enters another jurisdiction, Communications shall notify the appropriate agency and request assistance.

-Officers will not join outside agency pursuits without a sergeant or above approval.
+Officers will not join outside agency pursuits without supervisor approval.

-9. The Controlling Sergeant or Above is Responsible for the Pursuit
+9. The Controlling Supervisor is Responsible for the Pursuit

-The controlling sergeant's or above responsibility extends only to the question of whether the pursuit is within policy.
-In order to make this determination, the controlling sergeant or above shall immediately establish radio contact with the primary unit and gather all relevant information as soon as possible.
+The controlling supervisor’s responsibility extends only to the question of whether the pursuit is within policy.
+In order to make this determination, the controlling supervisor shall immediately establish radio contact with the primary unit and gather all relevant information as soon as possible.

 Police motorcycle units and unmarked police cars with emergency equipment may initiate pursuits.
 However, marked police cars will assume the primary positions as soon as possible.

-The “PIT” maneuver, ramming, and roadblocks are prohibited as pursuit tactics.
+Ramming, roadblocks, and the Precision Immobilization Technique (PIT) are prohibited as pursuit tactics.

-The “PIT” and ramming are uses of force that officers must report under that policy.
+Intentional vehicle-to-vehicle contacts such as the PIT and ramming are uses of force that officers must report under the use of force policy.

 Tire deflation devices are not intended for use on motorcycles.
 Use of tire deflation devices on a motorcycle will be considered use of deadly force.